Super Power Samut Prakan F.C.: 2007–2016

 Osotspa M-150 took part in the 2007 AFC Cup under new manager Arjhan Srong-ngamsub.
 They were again eliminated at the group stage, but with much-improved results – a close third with 10 points.
 They could not emulate such form in the league, however, finishing a disappointing 9th, 23 points behind winners Chonburi, followed by 4th the following year.

-In the middle of 2009, Osotspa relocated to Saraburi Province and changed its name to Osotspa M-150 Saraburi F.C.
+In the middle of 2009, Osotspa relocated to Saraburi province and changed its name to Osotspa M-150 Saraburi F.C.

 In 2010 the club signed Pairoj Borwonwatanadilok as their new coach.
 Under him, Osotspa came 7th 2010 season, 6th in 2011 season and 5th 2012 season in his three-season long tenure.

 In 2013, after Pairoj's contract ended, the club replaced him with former Pattaya United coach Chalermwoot Sa-Ngapol.

-In the 2015 season, Osotspa relocated from Saraburi Province back to Bangkok and used Rajamangala National Stadium as their home venue.
-In the late of the season, the club relocated from Bangkok to Samut Prakan Province and renamed to Osotspa M-150 Samut Prakan F.C..
+In the 2015 season, Osotspa relocated from Saraburi province back to Bangkok and used Rajamangala Stadium as their home venue.
+In the late of the season, the club relocated from Bangkok to Samut Prakan province and renamed to Osotspa M-150 Samut Prakan F.C..

 In the middle of 2016 season, Osotspa Co., Ltd. made the change in their parent organization.
 They decided to expel their football section and establish independence authority.
 Super Power Football Venture has become the owner of Osotspa football club and rebranded it to Super Power Samut Prakan F.C.

 Takeover

 In October 2016, Samut Sakhon Football Venture who owns Samut Sakhon F.C. in Thai Regional League Division 2 attempted to buy the majority share of the club.
-The new owner aimed to rebrand the club to Samut Sakhon City Power F.C. and relocate it to Samut Sakhon Province.
+The new owner aimed to rebrand the club to Samut Sakhon City Power F.C. and relocate it to Samut Sakhon province.
 However, the takeover has been blocked by Football Association of Thailand since it against the club licensing rules of Asian Football Federation.
 After the later discussion, the takeover was collapsed and the club decided to stay in Samut Prakan.
 In July 2017, The club was complete to takeover by Pakorn Khlaiphet Phetchaburi businessman and he became new club chairman.

 Merge with Jumpasri United, relocation and renaming

-In the end of season 2017, the club announced its intent to relocate to Maha Sarakham Province and merge with Jumpasri United F.C., the club that played at that time in Thailand Amateur League and moved ground to Mahasarakham Province Stadium after receiving permission to do so from Football Association of Thailand.
+In the end of season 2017, the club announced its intent to relocate to Maha Sarakham province and merge with Jumpasri United F.C., the club that played at that time in Thailand Amateur League and moved ground to Mahasarakham Province Stadium after receiving permission to do so from Football Association of Thailand.
 The club started having problems after Osotspa discontinue support and financial problems happened.
 After relocating to Maha Sarakham Province, for this reason, the legend Osotspa Football Club or Super Power Samut Prakan one of the longest established football club in Thailand since 1977 has officially ended at the end of season 2017.